-What if the proper view and attitude towards our competitors wasn't one of confidence or fear but that of a student?
+What if the proper view and attitude towards our competitors weren't one of confidence or fear but that of a student?
 That will require some of us to lose our prideful and stubborn disposition in order to adopt a more teachable attitude.

 The more successful you've been or the higher your level of expertise in a given field, the more difficult that may be.

-That's okay, for most of us it has been awhile since we've been students.
+That's okay, for most of us it has been a while since we've been students.
 If it has been a while since you've dawned your student cap, be mindful of these famous words:

 "Once you stop learning, you start dying." - Albert Einstein

 Perhaps we need to become students once more?
 Inbound marketing success depends on always learning and evolving.
-Let's begin this lesson with looking at 10 things our competitors can teach us about inbound marketing...
+Let's begin this lesson by looking at 10 things our competitors can teach us about inbound marketing...

 You don't have to be a marketer or even a business person to be aware of the rise of social media.
 It is the communication medium today that connects people, businesses and communities.

 Doing your homework and finding out who is successfully using social media is a good place to start.
 What are those companies doing that is resonating with the social media audience?

 What customer engagement and organic marketing efforts are being made?
 How often have we heard the best say they've learned from the best?
 This is the essence of being a student.